mmmirrra/mmmirrra.github.io/_posts/2023-08-04-MultimediaSystem-data-sound.markdown

 - Extract sound from a music CD or sound effect CD using the computer's CD driver.
 - Connect computer's sound card to audio system to record sound from CDs, tapes, radio, etc.
-- Example) Using a Windows sound recording program.
+- Example: Using a Windows sound recording program.
   - When the analog signal, which is a sound wave, is transmitted to the microphone, the thin membrane inside the microphone vibrates.
   - Analog signal of vibration is digitized by sound card.
   - Digitized signals are stored as digital data in RAM.